asyncial/lists/README.md

 - show all lists
 - show all unfinished list items of a specific list
 - finish a list item
+- show all list items
+- show list items of a specific list
+- show all unfinished list items
 - edit list item content